makzu/lotcastingatemi/CONTRIBUTING.md

 ### How can I run it?

 You'll need postgres installed on your system, along with all the other dependencies for Rails development.
-Make sure you have Ruby 2.4.x installed.
+Make sure you have Ruby *2.4.1* installed.
 You'll also need [Yarn](https://yarnpkg.com/en/), which is a new dependency for Rails 5.1.

-Once you have the repo cloned, run `bin/setup` and it *might* get everything set up for you.
-Then run `bin/server` to launch both halves of the server.
+Once you have the repo cloned, run `bin/setup` and it *should* get everything set up for you.
+Then run `bin/server` to launch both halves of the server, and point your browser to `localhost:5000`.
 Your mileage may vary.

+You can run the code's test suite with `rails lca:test`.

 ### Where are the Solars?